bhuvaneswarreddy123/Super-Market-Billing-System/README.md

 ## Pictures 🖼️

--- When we open the website it look like below
+- When we open the website it look like below

 ![image alt](https://github.com/bhuvaneswarreddy123/Super-Market-Billing-System/blob/04025d8af40437272bfee119696950c9fae8e862/images/HomePage.png)

---when we are going to add a new product or to increase the quantity of product in supermarket after clicking addItem
+-when we are going to add a new product or to increase the quantity of product in supermarket after clicking addItem

 ![image alt](https://github.com/bhuvaneswarreddy123/Super-Market-Billing-System/blob/04025d8af40437272bfee119696950c9fae8e862/images/AddItem.png)

---After Buying necessary products we can create a bill for the sold products by using PrintBill Button
+-After Buying necessary products we can create a bill for the sold products by using PrintBill Button

 ![image alt](https://github.com/bhuvaneswarreddy123/Super-Market-Billing-System/blob/04025d8af40437272bfee119696950c9fae8e862/images/bill.png)

-**The above mentiond new products their prices,quantity will be stored in mysql in backend** **If the quantity in super market for a particular product is less than the desired then message will be displayed in prompt**
+**The above mentiond new products their prices,quantity will be stored in mysql in backend**

+**If the quantity in super market for a particular product is less than the desired then message will be displayed in prompt**

 **Every update in quantity of product will be stored in mysql**